RenzeLou/awesome-instruction-learning/README.md

 ### 4.1 Human-Computer Interaction

-Instructions are used in many human-computer interaction (HCI) applications, such as virtual assistants.
-We display some representative works here.
-For more related articles, please refer to our survey.
+Instructions are used in many human-computer interaction (HCI) applications, such as virtual assistants, chatbots, etc.

 1. **Paper Title.** *Author 1, Author 2, and Author 3.* <ins>Conference/Journal/Preprint</ins> Year. [[pdf](link)]; [[other resources](link)].